This post was updated on Oct 15, 2023

 Fear of Intimacy In Ambivalence

 Most Ambivalent individuals have a tendency of being unsure of the choice they have made in a partner.
-This creates an internal fear of intimacy.
+This creates an internal conflict and fear of intimacy.
 If they get “too close” they could be hurt because their partner might not be the right fit.
 However the indecisiveness keeps them tethered to the relationship.
 This ambivalent attachment style, more than any other, feeds on fantasies and delusions.
 Often Ambivalent individuals will sabotage relationships when they start to get serious or at whatever point the fear of intimacy comes up.
 This comes up anytime (before the first date, after the first date, after sex, after the subject of commitment comes up, after the engagement, after the wedding) whenever.

 Running Hot and Cold In Ambivalence